karan/HNify/README.md

 ![](https://blockchain.info/Resources/buttons/donate_64.png)
 =============

-If Hacker News API has helped you in any way, and you'd like to help the developer, please consider donating.
+If HNify has helped you in any way, and you'd like to help the developer, please consider donating.

 **- BTC: [19dLDL4ax7xRmMiGDAbkizh6WA6Yei2zP5](http://i.imgur.com/bAQgKLN.png)**